lauraannewhelan/2024-2025-TAPM-CB1-GENOMICS1/README.md

-# Genomics 1 Tutorial Resources (2024-2025) 🌟
+# Genomics Tutorial 2023_2024 🌟

-Teaching and student resources for the Genomics 1 Tutorial as part of the Computational Biology 1 module in the MSc in Technologies and Analytics in Precision Medicine.

----

-## Overview 🔬
-This tutorial introduces students to the essential tools and techniques for working with genomic data:
+For this tutorial, students will be shown how to:

-1. **Manipulating VCF files** using BCFtools and VCFtools. 🛠️
+1. **Manipulate VCFs** using both BCFtools and VCFtools. 🛠️
-2. **Annotating VCF files** with ANNOVAR to identify variants of interest. 🧬
+2. **Annotate a VCF** using ANNOVAR and identify variants of interest. 🧬

 ### Data 📂
+Students are provided with VCFs from the TruSeq Cardio Panel sequenced using Illumina:
 - **Demonstration File:** `NA12877-r19_S41.vcf`
-- **Practice File:** `SAMPLE2.vcf` (Located in each student's directory at `/home/data/tapm/genomics/2023_2024/STUDENT_NAME`)
+- **Practice File:** `SAMPLE2.vcf` (copy located in each student directory at `/home/data/tapm/genomics/2023_2024/STUDENT_NAME`)

 ---